farra/dev-agent-work/README.md

 - **Tasks**: Checkbox list (`- [ ]`) tracking progress
 - **Work Log**: Timestamped journal of actions and decisions

+### Examples

+See the included examples of actual work session files created while working on this system:

+- [./work/WORK-init-script-1.org](work/WORK-init-script-1.org): Shows an example that was created by referencing a github issue.
+- [./work/WORK-work-manager-subagent-20250824.org](work/WORK-work-manager-subagent-20250824.org): Shows an example that was created without a remote issue.

 ## Available Slash Commands

 ### `/work-start [parameter]`